EndPointCorp/end-point-blog/2023/05/unix-tools.md

 drwxrwxrwx 2 najmi najmi 4096 Dis  18  2012 ./Empathy
 ```
 Note: In Linux it is possible to use `ls {} -ld` or `ls -ld {}` flag assignation, but I realized in some other \*NIX variant, you always need to put the flag before the variable/parameter, that is `ls -ld {}`.

+### Conclusion
+There are other tools, which may recently being deployed/provided by the recent Linux distros or BSD variants, so I could not cover them in this short write up.
+But at least for the person will use/currently use \*NIX, your time will be worth learning more about these tools in detail.